 Many residents and businesses in low lying, older areas have been devastated multiple times by flooding where the storm water system does not have the capacity to adequately manage flash flooding.
 Streets in these higher-risk flood areas were not designed to convey storm water like they are now in newer neighbourhoods.

-The City of Saskatoon’s Flood Control Strategy (FCS) is underway with the near completion of a dry storm pond in W.W.
-Ashley District Park, and the beginning of dry storm pond construction in Churchill Park.
+The City of Saskatoon’s Flood Control Strategy (FCS) is underway with the completion of the dry storm pond in W.W.
+Ashley District Park and the nearly completed construction in Churchill Park.
 The dry ponds are designed to hold storm water that would otherwise cause flooding during intense rainfalls.
-They are designed to drain within 24 hours so the area can continue to be utilized as park or recreational space outside of rainfall events.
+They are designed to drain within 24 hours, so the area can continue to be utilized as park or recreational space outside of rainfall events.

-Plans by Saskatoon Water are still on track for the third FCS project: construction of a dry storm pond on the north side of Weaver Park in 2023.
+Plans by Saskatoon Water are on track for the third FCS project: construction of a dry storm pond on the north side of Weaver Park this year.
 The project, which was approved by City Council on April 25, 2022, will help mitigate flooding near the intersections at Dufferin Ave. and Cascade St. and at Dufferin Ave. and Bute St.

-Please, visit saskatoon.ca/engage and find the “Weaver Park Redesign” for a recorded presentation that includes the renderings, information on how the dry storm pond will function and an explanation on the various stages of construction.
+Please, visit “Weaver Park Redesign” for a recorded presentation that includes the renderings, information on how the dry storm pond will function and an explanation on the various stages of construction.

 For questions or concerns related to this project, please, contact: